Advancing Transport Networks: The Scientific Approach and Software Solution

 One of the goals of the project was to facilitate the traffic in the city center.
 Six new radial bus routes appeared with their terminal stops making a circle around the central part of the city.

-Forty chord routes started operating to provide connections between the suburbs.
+Forty-chord routes started operating to provide connections between the suburbs.
 The bus routes that duplicated the electric transport lines were canceled.
 GPS devices appeared in the buses.
 In 2012, the Lviv Center for Traffic Management started working.
 The bicycle roads also appeared, and Lviv center became pedestrian.
-The tram network also faced the changes.
+The tram network also faced changes.

 Nowadays, the authorities are working on increasing the number of public transport with the priority going to trams and trolleybuses.